AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

     subprogram and the associated postconditions should hold whenever an exception is propagated

-  * :ref:`Subprogram Termination` (only explicit except for functions which should always return in SPARK) - subprograms annotated with ``Always_Terminates`` should terminate (return normally or raise an exception) whenever the associated boolean condition evaluates to True on entry of the subprogram, assuming that primary stack, secondary stack, and heap memory allocations never fail.
+  * :ref:`Subprogram Termination` (only explicit except for functions without side-effects which should always return in SPARK) - subprograms annotated with ``Always_Terminates`` should terminate (return normally or raise an exception) whenever the associated boolean condition evaluates to True on entry of the subprogram, assuming that primary stack, secondary stack, and heap memory allocations never fail.
 Other subprograms are not restricted